neetjn/py-component-controller/docs/source/component.rst

     component.remind_me.get_property('checked')

-Additionally, an element's attribute can be set using the *set_attribute* api method (chainable):
+Additionally, an element's attribute can be set using the *set_property* api method (chainable):

 .. code-block:: python